Summary

 This document describes a unified approach to Assistive Technology (AT) and Augmentative and Alternative Communication (AAC).
 Its principles derive from (a) statutes that regulate districts, and (b) best practices adopted in common.
 Review by local colleagues informed its creation, and we continue to solicit feedback.

 Oregon is a local control state: each district determines how they will implement the rules.
-The Lane County Special Education Directors have reviewed this material, and they support the consensus that it represents.1 As a unified article, then, no proposed changes (of any significance) will be incorporated without first being made available here for participant review.
+The Lane County Special Education Directors have reviewed this material, and they support the consensus that it represents.
+As a unified article, then, any change of substance will be made available for participant review.

 Contact Information